lnd4812/mod-20-react-portfolio/README.md

 ## Credits

-Assistance was provided in my weekly tutoring session and the usual visits to the Stack Overflow website [https://stackoverflow.com](https://stackoverflow.com).
+Assistance was provided in my weekly tutoring session, one of the Learning Assistants via AskBCS and the usual visits to the Stack Overflow website [https://stackoverflow.com](https://stackoverflow.com).

 ## Questions?